Supreeth26/samsung_riscv/README.md

 The debugger will be opened in the terminal.
 Now, debugging operations can be performed as shown in the following snapshot.

 ![spike debugger](https://github.com/user-attachments/assets/2e4e4848-0514-43c9-bd6a-bb0be59cac8d)

+Press enter to move into the next instruction.

 ![instructions](https://github.com/user-attachments/assets/f83be108-9be3-4fad-be00-bed4ab6f6e13)